-Earned Income Tax Credit
+State Supplement to Earned Income Tax Credit

-Wisconsin DOR administers a state Earned Income Tax Credit (EITC) supplement to low income working families.
+DOR administers a state Earned Income Tax Credit (EITC) supplement to low income working families.
 TANF or TANF MOE funds are used only for the refundable portion of the tax credit.
-State general purpose revenue that is not claimed as MOE pays for nonrefundable amounts and EITC payments made to qualified non-citizens.
+State general purpose revenue that is not claimed as MOE is used to pay for nonrefundable amounts and any EITC payments made to qualified non-citizens.
 This credit provides a supplement to the wages and self-employment income of lower-income parents.
 Persons may be eligible to receive the tax credit if they had at least one qualifying child residing with them, were a full-year resident of Wisconsin, and qualified for the federal Earned Income Credit.